top of page

 AI Still Comes With Risk

-There’s also another side to this conversation that deserves more attention: trust, privacy, and dependency.
+There’s another side to this conversation that deserves more attention: trust, privacy, and dependency.
+A large amount of professional work involves sensitive information, such as:

-• where the data goes,
+• Customer data

+That risk is not theoretical.
+As AI becomes more embedded into professional workflows, the boundary between “helpful assistant” and “organizational exposure” becomes increasingly important.
 There’s also the quieter risk of outsourcing too much thinking itself.
-Because if every draft, idea, strategy, and decision gets externally generated, eventually the internal systems that build strong judgment start weakening too.
-AI can accelerate thinking.
-But it shouldn’t replace discernment.
+If every draft, idea, strategy, and decision gets externally generated, eventually the internal systems that build strong judgment start weakening too.
+AI can accelerate thinking, but it shouldn’t replace discernment.

 The New Skill May Be Orchestration

-• direct systems clearly,
+• Direct systems clearly

-• ask better questions,
+• Ask better questions

-• combine human judgment with AI leverage,
+• Combine human judgment with AI leverage

-• and move ideas across disciplines faster.
+• Move ideas across disciplines faster

-👉 In some ways, the role of founders and product managers are changing.
+In some ways, the roles of founders and product managers are changing.
+There’s less pure execution and more orchestration.
+This doesn’t mean replacing expertise; it means learning how to amplify it.

 Continue reading...